 San Jacinto, CA Author Publishes Spiritual Novel

-January 18, 2024 (PRLEAP.COM) Business News80 Years After the Second World War: The Old Bible Of the Apostles And the Martyrs: Book 2, a new book by Sobhy Fahmy Amin Iskander, has been released by Dorrance Publishing Co., Inc.
+January 18, 2024 (PRLEAP.COM) Entertainment News80 Years After the Second World War: The Old Bible Of the Apostles And the Martyrs: Book 3, a new book by Sobhy Fahmy Amin Iskander, has been released by Dorrance Publishing Co., Inc.

 About the Author